 When you are getting closer to making the final hiring decision, it is important to keep the overall view in mind.
 Remember one of the previous questions from above – “How important is quality vs speed in the project?”

 Are you looking for a consultant who can quickly help reach compliance with regulations or you are looking for a consultant who can be with you for the long-term and act as a strategic partner?

 If your goal is to define quality in your organization to differentiate among the competitors, then you want a consultant with a desire to quality across all the project deliverables.
 So, make sure that the consultant’s success criteria are aligned with yours.

 What Other Services Does the Consultant Provide?

-Sometimes, you might want to hire a consultant to assist you with a short-term project, for example getting through the next GMP audit.
+Sometimes, you might want to hire a consultant to assist you with a short-term project, for example getting through the next pharmaceutical audit.

 However, after the project closure, you would want to pharmaceutical consultant and/or his colleagues to be capable of helping you in future projects.
 Therefore, it is important to recognize what other competencies does the consultant or a consultancy firm brings to the table.